1. Big Ramy is the 16th Mr. Olympia.

 Big Ramy was born into a large family on September 16, 1984, and raised in a small seaside town on the northern coast of Egypt.
 Before bodybuilding, like his father and his six brothers, he became a fisherman.
 It seemed that was his destiny.
 But he discovered he enjoyed lifting weights.
 And he saw a way of making that a job, if not a career; he trained other men in an Oxygen Gym in Kuwait.

 When his muscle-growing potential impressed Oxygen’s owner, Big Ramy moved into a room in the flagship Oxygen.
-“A typical day for Ramy is that he wakes up, goes downstairs and does cardio, showers, then he works the pro shop for about 10 hours a day, trains that night, and then goes to sleep,” former pro bodybuilder Dennis James said of those early years when he began coaching Big Ramy via translated messages from America.
+“A typical day for Ramy is that he wakes up, goes downstairs and does cardio, showers, then he works the pro shop for about 10 hours a day, trains that night, and then goes to sleep,” former pro bodybuilder Dennis James said of those early years when he began coaching Big Ramy via translated email messages.

 4. Big Ramy was a phenom.